 What Are the Different Types Of 2004 Chevy Silverado Brake Problems?

-Chevy's Silverado 2004 is a heavy duty pickup truck which is powered by 6.6-L turbo diesel V-8 engine providing it 367 horsepower.
-However, this beauty is being reported to have various brake related problems.
-Let’s review common 2004 Chevy Silverado brake problems reported by its consumer so far and what all option you have, to get them repaired.
+Chevy’s Silverado 2004 is a heavy-duty pickup truck that is powered by a 6.6-L turbo diesel V-8 engine providing 367 horsepower.
+However, this beauty is being reported to have various brake-related problems.
+Let’s review common 2004 Chevy Silverado brake problems reported by its consumers so far and what options you have to get them repaired.

-This article will help you to understand better that why at a certain age or earlier your car has started to malfunction.
+This article will help you to understand better why, at a certain age or earlier, your car has started to malfunction.
 You will be able to relate to the problem and will be informed enough to judge whether your mechanic is doing his job right or not.

 Intermittent brake failure problems

 Check for the loss of brake fluid pressure.
-The braking system in your car works with hydraulic pressure, and in case there is any leak in the broken line, or caliper or wheel cylinder, it could cause insufficient pressure in the brake line for the brakes to work properly.
-This may be first line indication of loss of fluid pressure in the brake system.
+The braking system in your car works with hydraulic pressure, and in case there is any leak in the broken line, caliper, or wheel cylinder, it could cause insufficient pressure in the brake line for the brakes to work properly.
+This may be the first-line indication of loss of fluid pressure in the brake system.
 You must not drive the car until you are sure that this is the case.

 Photo Credit: http://www.trucktrend.com/how-to/paint-body/0901tr-2004-chevy-silverado-reflexxion-hood-installation/photo-gallery/#photo-01

 Check your ABS Modulator.
 This could be faulty and can cause break pressure to leak internally, which may result in not enough amount of routing pressure to be built to stop the car when you step on the brake pedal.
-This may be due to dust or rust entering the ABS modulator of your car.
+This may be due to dust or rust entering your car’s ABS modulator.

 Low brake pedal

 Check your master cylinder.
-Master cylinder is the heart of brake system and holds the brake fluid to be fed into front and rear brakes.
-If the master cylinder is worn out, it may result in leaking of brake fluid which will result in dropping of hydraulic pressure to the brakes and result in soft brake pedal.
+The master cylinder is the heart of the brake system and holds the brake fluid to be fed into the front and rear brakes.
+If the master cylinder is worn out, it may result in the leaking of brake fluid, which will result in the dropping of hydraulic pressure to the brakes and result in a soft brake pedal.

 Problems with pads and rotors